 Keep in my mind vaginas don’t smell like flowers or spring fields.
 Dryer sheets do.
 Vaginas and vulvas have a slightly sweet or musky scent.
 BV can cause a very different scent – fishy.

 Do not douche.
 This remedy is superficial, temporary and ultimately harmful.
 Treat the cause.
 Don’t camouflage the symptoms.
 Again, your vagina shouldn’t smell like Febreeze or strawberries.

 If you find you regularly have BV – for example, after your period or after being exposed to male ejaculate – you may want to consider post period or post sex use of the gels or suppositories.
 Again, check with your doctor.

 In my case, I have had BV so often over the years that even without major symptoms I just know when my vaginal microbiome balance is off.
 I got an IUD last July * and had spotting near daily for 6 months.
 BV seemed like my constant companion even though I tried to manage things with the gels and suppositories (as per my doctor’s recommendation).
 Once the spotting stopped I was treated with antibiotics.
-If it happens again, I will go that route again.
+If it happens again, I will likely go that route.
 Ultimately, I have the best, long lasting and more affordable results with antibiotics.
 It’s what brought me some relief and, pardon the expression, some a feeling of balance.

-If you suffer with bacterial vaginosis I hope you find some relief too.
+If you suffer with bacterial vaginosis, I hope you find some relief too.

 This post is not sponsored.
 Links are for information purposes only.
 Please consult your health care provider to help you decide what is the right course of action for *you*.